octue/octue-sdk-python/docs/source/asking_questions.rst

 When asking a question, you can optionally specify one or more `service registries
 <https://django-twined.readthedocs.io/en/latest/>`_ to resolve SRUIDs against.
 This is analogous to specifying a
 different ``pip`` index for resolving package names when using ``pip install``.
-If you don't specify any registries, the default Octue service registry is used.
+If you don't specify any registries, the default Twined service registry is used.

 Specifying service registries can be useful if:

-- You have your own private services that aren't on the default Octue service registry
+- You have your own private services that aren't on the default Twined service registry
 - You want services from one service registry with the same name as in another service registry to be prioritised

 Specifying service registries